Ghana–United Kingdom relations: 1800-1824

 The Ashanti Empire (1701–1957) had resisted attempts by Europeans, chiefly the British, to subjugate them.
 However, the British annexed neighbouring areas, together with the Fante.
 The Ashanti allied themselves with the Dutch against the British, who allied themselves with the Fante.
 Disputes between the Fante and Ashanti often lead to European involvement in local disputes, the first of which began in 1806 when the Ashanti–Fante War, also known as the Ghana War, broke out with the Ashanti being victorious, capturing the Assin chief Kwadwo Otibu who was charged with harbouring Oyoko grave robbers on charges by the Asantehene Osei Bonsu.
 Otibu had been held under British occupation at Anomabu fort, and was eventually surrendered to the Ashanti King with other captives as slaves by Colonel George Torrance when the Ashanti stormed the fort, killing 8,000 local Gold Coast residents outside the fort.
 A successive series of conflicts between the Ashanti and British took place from this time on.
 In 1811 the Ga–Fante War saw the defeat of the Ashanti by the Fante, with the Ashanti and Ga-Adangbe people successfully capturing the British fort of Tantamkweri.
 In 1814 the Ashanti launched an invasion of the Gold Coast, warring against the tribes and federacies allied with the British, which launched renegotiations between the Ashanti and British, Dutch, Polish, and Danish authorities in the area.
 In 1817 the ACoM signed a new agreement accepting Ashanti reign in the Gold Coast, in accession for British control over nearby local Gold Coast residents to British Forts.
-A British delegate, Joseph Dupuis then arrived at Cape Coast in January 1819 who set out on the 9th of February 1820, and on the 28th arrived at Kumasi.
+A British delegate, Joseph Dupuis then arrived at Cape Coast in January 1819 who set out on 9 February 1820, and on the 28th arrived at Kumasi.
 After several meetings with the local king, a treaty was drawn up, which acknowledged the sovereignty of Ashanti over the territory of the Fanti, and left the Fante open to attack by the Ashanti.
 J. Hope Smith, the governor of Cape Coast, disowned the treaty, as betraying the Fante interests under British protection.
 Under Smiths advice, from 1821 to 1824 with the dissolution of ACoM the British in the Gold Coast began taking direct control of forts and dropped Dupuis' treaty, once more supporting the Fante.